usamatar/usamatar/README.md

-# :wave: Hello there!
+# :wave: Hello There!
 I'm Usama Tariq

 ## I am a Freshman in Computer Science and a Web Developer